 PN 16004 BODY STRUCTURE AND FUNCTION - This course follows the organization of the body from the single cell to the coordinated whole.
 A major emphasis is placed on the interaction of all body systems for the maintenance of a stable internal state.
 Prerequisites: all Summer I and Summer II PN courses.
+Co-requisite: PN Clinical I

 PN 16011 MENTAL HEALTH AND CARE OF MENTALLY ILL - This course is designed to include personality development, behavior patterns, mental diseases, emotional-mental problems of the aged and rehabilitation.
-Substance abuse and the impaired nurse is studied.
-Prerequisites: all Summer I and Summer II PN courses.
+Substance abuse and the impaired nurse are studied.
+Prerequisites: Summer I, Summer II, and Fall Semester PN courses.
+Co-requisite: PN Clinical II

 PN 16024 BASIC NURSING PRINCIPLES AND SKILLS I - This course includes basic nursing principles, skills, and attitudes needed to give basic nursing care; procedures relative to basic nursing needs and the development of ability to adapt them to various situations with skill, safety, and comfort for the client.
 Legal and ethical concepts are reinforced.
-Prerequisites: all Summer I PN courses.

 PN 16036 BASIC NURSING PRINCIPLES AND SKILLS II - This course is a continuation of Basic Nursing Principles and Skills I (PN 16024) dealing with basic nursing principles, skills, and attitudes needed to give basic nursing care; procedures relative to basic nursing needs and the development of ability to adapt them to various situations with skill, safety, and comfort for the client.
 Legal and ethical concepts are reinforced.
 Prerequisites: all Summer I and Summer II PN courses.
+Co-requisite PN Clinical I

 PN 16042 PHARMACOLOGY I - This course is designed to give the student the fundamentals of pharmacology.
 This includes methods of measuring medications, development of ability to read basic metric measurements, converting measurements from one system to another, learning drug names, medical symbols, administration of medications, and the general actions and interactions of drug therapy.
 Prerequisites: MA 14023 Math for Health Sciences, all Summer I and Summer II PN courses.
+Co-requisite PN Clinical I

 PN 16051 CARE OF THE GERIATRIC PATIENT - This includes the normal aging process, characteristics of aging, special problems associated with aging, and experience in the care of the aging client.
 Prerequisites: all Summer I and Summer II PN courses.
+Co-requisite PN Clinical I

 PN 16072 NURSING OF CHILDREN - This course includes the principles of growth, development, essential needs, and special care of the infant through adolescence.
 Nursing problems and interventions are integrated with growth, development, and health deviations from normal body structure during the life cycle of infancy through adolescence.
 Prerequisites: all Summer I and Summer II PN courses.
+Corequisite: PN Clinical I

 PN 16085 PRACTICAL NURSING CLINICAL I - This course covers basic bedside care in the clinical setting one to two days a week.
 Clinical rotations are scheduled in long-term care facilities, acute care settings, pediatrics, and physicians' offices.
-Prerequisites: All Summer I and Smmer II PN courses.
+Prerequisites: All Summer I and II PN courses.
+If any Fall Semester Course is repeated.
+PN Clinical I must be repeated.

-PN 16092 NURSING OF MOTHERS AND INFANTS - This course focuses on the holistic approach to modern maternity nursing through the prenatal, antepartal, intrapartal and postpartum periods with emphasis on normal obstetrics.
-Also, it includes complications of pregnancy and childbirth, disorders of the neonate and sexually transmitted diseases.
-Prerequisites: All Summer I and Summer II PN courses.
+PN 16092 NURSING OF MOTHERS AND INFANTS - This course focuses on the holistic approach to modern maternity nursing through the prenatal, antepartal, intrapartal and postpartum periods with emphasis on normal obstetrics and the normal newborn.
+Also, it includes complications of pregnancy and childbirth, and disorders of the neonate.
+Prerequisites: All Summer I, Summer II, and Fall Semester PN Course.
+Co-requisite: PN Clinical II